 - Does the child get frustrated when speaking to other individuals?
 Children have so much to say yet they are not understood by their peers they get extremely frustrated.
 In their eyes, they are saying what they want to say correctly and they don’t understand why others are looking at them funny or choosing to walk away.
 They will often “act out” due to their frustrations or will choose to communicate in another way such as pulling you towards what they want or pointing.
 You will also get some older children that are aware of their misarticulations and often will choose not to socialize with peers because they either get made fun of or children simply walk away from the conversation.
 I’m sure this has happened to all of us and how bad did that hurt?
 Now picture a 4 or 5-year-old going through that and it’s YOUR child.
 Ouch!

 Remember every child is different and these are only a few things that an SLP looks at during an evaluation.
-Oral motor development, diagnosis and other significant medical history can be contributing factors.
-Hope you found this information helpful and if you have any further questions or concerns that was not provided in this brief overview, consult with an SLP.
+Oral motor development, diagnosis, and other significant medical histories can be contributing factors.
+Hope you found this information helpful and if you have any further questions or concerns that were not provided in this brief overview, consult with an SLP.

 Hope you all have a great day!